-Always consult your veterinarian for specific directions on supplementing your pet's food, since there are many variables that go into determining the best supplementation regimen for each animal.
+Always consult your veterinarian for specific directions on supplementing your pet's food, since there are many variables that go into determining the best supplementing regimen for each given animal.

-WATER: All water given to lizards for bathing, swimming or drinking, as well as water used for misting must be 100% free of chlorine and heavy metals.
+WATER: All water given to amphibians for bathing, swimming or drinking, as well as water used for misting must be 100% free of chlorine and heavy metals.
 (Not all home water filtration systems remove 100% of the chlorine and heavy metals from tap water).
-We recommend that you use unflavored bottled drinking water or bottled natural spring water; never use untreated tap water.
+We recommend that you use unflavored bottled drinking water or bottled natural spring water; never untreated tap water.
 If tap water is used, you should treat it with a de-chlorinating treatment (available in the fish department).
 If you do not want to chemically de-chlorinate the water, you can leave an open container of tap water out for at least 24 hours.
 The chlorine will naturally dissipate.
 Do not use distilled water, which can cause severe medical problems, since it lacks minerals that are essential to important body functions.
 Change the water in your dragon's enclosure every one to two days.
 A daily misting or two with chlorine-free water will also be appreciated.
 However, care should be taken not to allow the enclosure to become damp.
-Also, do not mist less than two hours before turning the heat lamps off for the day.
+Also, do not mist less than two hours before turning the heat lamps off for the day, as the droplets will not have proper time to dry and may contribute to respiratory disease.

 SOAKING: Lizards can benefit greatly from a good deep-water soak at least once a week.
-A plastic tub makes a good lizard bathtub.
+A plastic tub makes a good reptile bathtub.
 Fill the container deep enough so the entire lizard's body can be submerged under water, but the head can be out of water.
-The water should be nice and warm (about 68-70 degrees) and may need to be changed a time or two during the soak.
-Soak your lizard for about a half hour at a time.
+The water should be nice and warm (about 68-70 degrees).
+Soak your pet for about a half hour at a time.
 This is especially helpful during a bad shed or when your dragon might be a bit constipated.